 This Easy Gumbo Recipe Has the Flavor of a gumbo that you’ve spent hours preparing.
-Ready in about 45 minutes, this is a weeknight dinner recipe you’ll want to keep on your meal plan rotation.
+Ready in about 45 minutes, this is a straight forward, simple weeknight dinner recipe you’ll want to keep on your meal plan rotation.
 Bold with flavor this shrimp and sausage gumbo recipe will become one of your favorites.

 The weekend is over and lazy lingering meals will be replaced with quick work-week dinners.
-Cue this easy Shrimp Gumbo recipe please.
+Cue this easy Shrimp and Sausage Gumbo recipe please.

 The reason I made this soup is because a true-blue gumbo is a process that can span over of a couple of days.